Aging in the Flow Dynamics of Dense Suspensions of Contactless Microparticles: Results

 \subsection{Flow Dynamics in the Gravity Driven Regime at Low Péclet Number}

-Changes in pile stability induced by \(t_\mathrm{w}\) were also evaluated when the flow is triggered in the gravity-driven regime (\( \theta_{\mathrm{start}} > \theta^* = \ang{5.8} \)).
-Figure~\ref{fig:FigVI} shows the typical flow dynamics of dense piles formed with suspension~I (\(Pe_\mathrm{g}~\approx~15\)), after being tilted to \(\theta_{\mathrm{start}} = \ang{30}\).
-The dynamics is mainly characterized by a fast avalanche regime, during which the greatest angle decrease occurs, followed by the slow creep regime that continues until the pile becomes completely flat after approximately 5 hours.
+Changes in pile stability induced by \(t_\mathrm{w}\) were also evaluated when the flow is triggered in the gravity-driven regime, \textit{i.e.}, when the pile is initially tilted above the angle of repose that the material would exhibit in the absence of thermal agitation (\(\theta_{\mathrm{start}} > \theta^* = \ang{5.8}\)).
+Figure~\ref{fig:FigV} shows the typical flow dynamics of dense piles formed with suspension~I (\(Pe_\mathrm{g}~\approx~15\)), after being tilted to \(\theta_{\mathrm{start}} = \ang{30}\).
+The dynamics proceeds through two successive regimes: a fast avalanche regime, during which most of the angle decrease occurs, followed by a much slower creep regime that persists until the pile becomes completely flat after approximately 5 hours.

-As in the thermally driven regime discussed in Section \ref{sec:lowPelowtheta}, both the start time of the flow \(t_\mathrm{s}\) and the mean creep speed \(\langle \dot{\theta}_\mathrm{c} \rangle\) were calculated, and they are schematically presented in Figure~\ref{fig:FigVI}.
+As in the thermally driven regime discussed in Section \ref{sec:lowPelowtheta}, both the start time of the flow \(t_\mathrm{s}\) and the mean creep speed \(\langle \dot{\theta}_\mathrm{c} \rangle\) were calculated, and they are schematically presented in Figure~\ref{fig:FigV}.
 This procedure was also extended to quantify the mean speed of the avalanche flow \(\langle \dot{\theta}_\mathrm{a} \rangle\) by averaging the angle decrease rate \(\Delta\theta/\Delta t\) along the avalanche regime~\footnote{For comparison across different waiting times, the mean avalanche speed was calculated over the angular range \ang{20}–\ang{10}, capturing the main dynamics of the avalanche regime.}.
-Furthermore, the transition from the fast to the slow regime was characterized by the intersection of two linear fits (\(\theta = A \log(t) + B,\) with \(A\), \(B\) constants) applied to the mean portion of each regime.
-The angle at the intersection point is called the critical angle \(\theta_\mathrm{c}\).
+The transition between the avalanche and creep regimes is identified from the intersection of two logarithmic fits (\(\theta = A \log(t) + B,\) with \(A\), \(B\) constants) applied to the mean portion of each regime.
+We refer to the pile angle at this intersection as the crossing angle \(\theta_\mathrm{x}\).